emilylubkert/openAI-activity-suggestions/README.md

 ## Shopify Frontend Developer Intern Challenge 2022

 ### Description
-This is a frontend web application based on OpenAI's [Create Completion API] (https://beta.openai.com/docs/api-reference/completions).
+This is a frontend web application based on OpenAI's [Create Completion API](https://beta.openai.com/docs/api-reference/completions).
 Users can input a type of weather (e.g., sunny, rainy, snowy, etc.) and upon submit, the API will return 3 activity suggestions appropriate for the weather.
 API responses persist with page refresh through local storage.

 ### Tech
 React | CSS | Axios with OpenAI